 Christian Pulisic should be the first name on the forward list, given his importance to the program and his final-third abilities.
 Pulisic’s blistering start to the season with AC Milan is another prime example of his goalscoring and assisting abilities.
 However, there is always a worry about his fitness, which could be a potential issue by the end of the Serie A campaign.

 Tim Weah’s versatility should see him at either right wing or right wing back.
 Weah has found the goals hard to come by at Marseille so far this season, but there’s time for him to turn that around.
-He had a quiet October window for the USMNT though and will know his performances have to improve.
+He had a quiet October window and was not named in the November roster so his performances have to improve.

-Alex Zendejas is another name that could be used at right wing.
+Alex Zendejas is another name that could be used at right wing when back to full fitness.
 Zendejas was part of the October roster before an injury forced him to withdraw from the squad.
-He’s remained a consistent performer in Mexico with Club America and should remain a large part of their attack going forward.
+He’s remained a consistent performer in Mexico with Club America and should remain a large part of their attack going forward into 2026.

 The No. 9 race will be tough for Pochettino to break down, but I see Folarin Balogun and Haji Wright battling for the starting job right now.
-Both Balogun and Wright scored during the October window and bring something different to the squad.
-Wright’s versatility could also see him used out wide, a role that Frank Lampard has tinkered with at Coventry City.
+Both Balogun and Wright scored during the October window, while Balogun also found the back of the net once in November.

 Ricardo Pepi, Patrick Agyemang, and Josh Sargent are the other three forwards fighting to be part of the World Cup roster.
 Pepi’s future could be determined by fitness, which has led him to miss parts of the new PSV campaign.
-However, when healthy, the former FC Dallas product remains a key player.
+He only played 15 minutes during the November window, missing on a key chance late in the Paraguay friendly.

 What do you think of this roster projection?
 Who is on the squad that you are happy to see included?
 Who is the one player you would add to the team that isn’t among our 26?
 Who isn’t listed on any of the above lists that you feel absolutely should be mentioned?
 (We will be adjusting the list to include any players we may have accidentally left off).